vladmandic/human-motion/README.md

 ## Workflow

+- Main thread listens to messages from worker thread
   - Video grab is processed and resized in the main thread using GPU
-- Image data is then transferred to worker thread for detection
+  - Image data is then transferred to worker thread for detection using `Human` library
   - Worker thread signals back to main thread when complete
-- Main thread listens to messages from worker thread
+  - When message is received by main thread it sends next frame for processing to worker thread
+- Redraw loop in the main thread runs at constant 60 FPS
+  - Interpolates last known detection results
-  - Dispatches draws request to a chosen output module
+  - Calls draw in a chosen output module
-  - Sends next frame for processing to worker thread
+    - Video Overlay is drawn using built-in functions in `Human` library
+    - 3D Wireframe is drawn using `BabylonJS`

 <br>